Kyr/CV/README.md

 ## Proficiency

 ### javascript
-Preferred way, for a past few years and for nearest feature.
+Preferred way, for a past few years and for the nearest feature.
-For a last two year: front-end development with React and all around.
+For a last two years: front-end development with React and all around.
 Early: full stack javascript development, both, server's with `node.js` and browser's side develop.
-Vanilla js and frameworks, such `sails.js` for server and `angular` (version 1.*), backbone, knockout or other for client.
+Vanilla js and frameworks, such `sails.js` for server and `angular` (version 1.*), backbone, knockout or other for client side.
 Have experience with using thirds party API or library for resolving specific issues.
 I'm follower of TDD and prefer to use `mocha`, `chai` and `sinon` to be sure that I write code complies to wrote unit-test and my commits into VCS will not break builds in CI.
-And of course I have some experience with all around:
+And of course, I have some experience with all around:
  - automated build tools: webpack, gulp, grunt;
  - layout with html or different template engines;
  - styling with scss, less and native css;

 ### database
-I have experience with using various database directly or via different ORMs.
+I have experience with using the various database directly or via different ORMs.
 Both, *relation database*, like `PostgreSQL`, `MySQL` and *noSQL*, like `MongoDB`.
 Also, very early, DBMS like `FoxPro`, `Clarion`, etc.
 I can read and write native SQL query, and optimizing heavy query.
-Also have some experience with writing stored procedures.
+Also, have some experience with writing stored procedures.

 ### php
-It's almost background experience, for now I have not plan to code on it again.
+It's almost background experience, for now, I have not to plan to code on it again.
 Early I work with numbers of services write on PHP, native and with frameworks.
 Have experience with tiny framework like `Slim` or `Silex` and with more complex `Symfony`.

 ### other skills
 Have some experience with QA automation, I authoring automated tests using `Selenium` on javascript and java.
-Some development'n'operations experience.
+Some devOps experience.

 </section>